 From the student and teacher Quest Guides from Johns Hopkins: Mr Fibonacci's Numbers, Book 1, Chap 25

 From the student and teacher Quest Guides from Johns Hopkins: Longitude and Latitude Plus Two Greek Mapmakers, Book 1, Chap 20

 Student's Quest Guide for Joy Hakim's The Story of Science, Book 1, by The John Hopkins University Talent Development Program

 Right now I'm immersed in biology, especially the story of how our knowledge of life has emerged.
 I seem to be writing two complementary books.
 One, the people tale, begins wtih Francis Bacon (a contemporary of William Shakespeare and Queen Elizabeth I) and continues to Darwin and Mendel, on to the Fly Room at Columbia University (where much of genetics was worked out), on further to the discovery of DNA and the cracking of its code, arriving at today's world of epigenetics and horizontal gene transfer.
 (Yes, some genes are directly passed between organisms, not inherited from parent to child.)

 The other book tells the life story itself, beginning with the formation of Earth and, within a billion years, the first microbial life.
 Before long you have fish, then dinosaurs, then us.

-From Aristotle to Einstein, these books focus on physical science.
+From Aristotle to Einstein, these books focus on world history and physical science.